"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Methodology

-Many firms incorporate ``AI'' into their branding and marketing, even when their offerings use minimal AI techniques~\cite{narayanan2024aisnake}.
+\textbf{Identifying AI vendors.} Many vendors incorporate ``AI'' into their branding and marketing, even when their offerings use minimal AI techniques~\cite{narayanan2024aisnake}.
 Relying exclusively on such self-reported claims would risk including vendors that are not substantively engaged in the development or deployment of artificial intelligence.

-Instead, we collected product lists across nine AI-related categories published by an internationally recognized authority in technology market analysis, Gartner~\cite{GartnerPeerInsights}.
+We first collected product lists across nine AI-related categories (described in Appendix~\ref{sec:Supplement}) published by Gartner~\cite{GartnerPeerInsights}, an internationally recognized authority in technology market analysis.
 These lists are subject to continual review, which allows companies to challenge their exclusion or request reevaluation.
 Gartner has a commercial incentive to maintain comprehensive and accurate coverage of AI products, given their customers use these lists for procurement decisions.

 Some vendors offer multiple AI products, so we performed merging and deduplication to ensure each company was represented only once in our dataset.
-This resulted in a list of 264 unique companies, To assign categories to vendors, we used a priority-based mapping where ``core'' categories were assigned first.
+This resulted in a list of 264 unique companies\footnote{\url{https://doi.org/10.5281/zenodo.17873559}}, which serves as the basis for our analysis.
+To assign categories to vendors, we used a priority-based mapping where ``core'' categories were assigned first.
 For example, vendors who offer foundation models are ``model providers'', even if they also offer an AI code assistant.
 This ensures the classification reflects the most significant products provided by each company, reducing noise from overlapping offerings.

-\textbf{Collecting Disclosure Policies.} To identify whether a structured mechanism for third-party vulnerability reporting, we searched for the disclosure policy across: \textbf{a)} \textit{security.txt} files\footnote{Security.txt is a standard that helps websites share security policies and receive vulnerability reports.} from the Firebounty platform; \textbf{b)} examining major bug bounty platforms, including HackerOne, Bugcrowd, and Huntr; and \textbf{c)} manually reviewing web search engine results.
+\textbf{Collecting Disclosure Policies.} Most vulnerability disclosure policy documents are published as web pages.
+To identify whether a mechanism for third-party vulnerability reporting exists, we searched for the disclosure policy across: a) \textit{security.txt} files\footnote{Security.txt is a standard that helps websites share security policies and receive vulnerability reports.} from the Firebounty platform; b) examining major bug bounty platforms, including HackerOne, Bugcrowd, and Huntr; and c) manually reviewing web search engine results.
 We then cross-checked each company's official website to minimize the risk of missing relevant information.
-We found that 96 companies in the sample lacked any kind of vulnerability disclosure mechanism.
-Two of these firms may have shut down because their website was not accessible.